uakbr/az-cli-no-jq/README.md

 - **Parallel Processing**: Implement parallel data collection for different subscriptions to enhance performance.
 - **Dynamic Resource Type Handling**: Automate the inclusion of new Azure resource types without modifying the script.
 - **Enhanced Error Handling**: Improve error reporting and handling mechanisms to provide clearer diagnostics.

-## Conclusion
-The Azure Resource Security Scanner is a robust tool designed to perform security assessments on Azure resources efficiently.
-Its modular architecture and adherence to best practices ensure that it is both maintainable and scalable, suitable for environments requiring stringent security measures.